Skip to main content Skip to footer

 How do you put your racial equity commitment into action?

 Our vision is for all Cuyahoga County residents to experience a meaningful cultural life.
 To achieve this, CAC has developed a set of equity commitments that ensure that our values and actions are aligned.
-The commitments guide to day-to-day decision making and help ensure that equity threads through all that we do.
+The commitments guide our day-to-day decision making and help ensure that equity threads through all that we do.

 What are the results?